 Medical school interviews are a stressful experience for every applicant but this is to be expected.
 What is important is how you deal with this stress.
 There are different types of techniques you can use prior to entering your interview room, such as controlled breathing or those such as a mantra, where you repeat the same word over and over to block interfering thoughts.

 Relaxation techniques will be useful not only for your interview, but also during your medical training, as clinical examinations (OSCEs) are also stressful experiences where these techniques can come in handy!

 Body language can work both for and against you, so it is essential you portray yourself in the best possible light.
-In a survey of 1000 interviewers, 25% were put off by a poor handshake or lack of eye contact and a further 24% were put off by poor body language (2).
 You want to portray yourself in the best light possible, so maintain eye contact, open body language, and smile!

 5. Watch yourself

 This requires a little more preparation but by filming yourself answering questions can help you identify the nuances that come out when you are nervous.